LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Array-and-hash-slices.md

 ## Alternative Solutions

 Maybe it's me missing out something, but I'm a bit disappointed by several of the solutions, which is quite surprising for such a simple challenge.
 Several solutions just don't really fit the bill.
-And it seems I'm the only one who thought about using slices as l-values (.
+And it seems I'm the only one who thought about using slices as l-values.

 [Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-034/arne-sommer/perl6/ch-1.p6) provided a few nice examples of array slices, plus one example of a hash slice.
 Please run Arne's code to understand anything that isn't obvious to you.